MasoumehKhalilzadeh/bayesian-ab-test-roi/README.md

   - **−12.06% drop in revenue per click**

 ### 💡 Interpretation
 The test campaign failed to improve the key performance indicators and, in fact, **reduced overall marketing efficiency**.
-This suggests that the proposed changes in the test variant—whether it's targeting, creative, or bidding strategy—may have introduced friction in the customer journey or attracted less qualified traffic.
+This suggests that the proposed changes in the test variant(whether it's targeting, creative, or bidding strategy)may have introduced friction in the customer journey or attracted less qualified traffic.

 ---